YottaDB/YDBDoc/MessageRecovery/errors.rst

 Compile Time Error: This indicates that YottaDB did not encounter a comma or right parenthesis where expected.

-Action: Look for a list of improperly formatted subscripts, arguments, or parameters.
+Action: Look for a list of improperly formatted subscripts, arguments or parameters.

 ----------------